webmozarts/console-parallelization/README.md

 Segments
 --------

-When you run a command with multi-processing enabled, the tasks returned by `fetchTasks()` are split into segments of a fixed size.
+When you run a command with multi-processing enabled, the items returned by `fetchItems()` are split into segments of a fixed size.
 Each child processes processes a single segment and kills itself after that.

 By default, the segment size is the same as the batch size (see below), but you